 Setting Up the Navigation Based on Language Add-On

 The Navigation Based on Language add-on is available in the pro versions of TranslatePress.
 After purchase, you can activate the add-on by navigating to Settings → TranslatePress → Addons tab.
 Locate the add-on in the Pro Add-ons section and click the Activate button to its right.

 Next, go to Appearance → Menus → Menu Structure and by opening a certain menu item you will see the option to Limit this menu item to certain languages.
 Make sure to select only the languages where you want to show that menu item.

 For our example, I want to eliminate the About page from the German and Spanish versions of the site.
 To do this, I’ll uncheck the All Languages checkbox and only check the English language instead.
 Now, you can see that this item is hidden when visiting the German version of the site.

 Translate your entire Website

-Turning your site multilingual doesn’t end with translating the WordPress menu.
-You have to translate all the elements of the website.
-The same visual translation process can be applied for any text on your site.
+Turning your site multilingual doesn’t end with just translating the WordPress menu.
+You have to translate all the elements of your future multi-language website.
+The same visual translation process can be applied to any text on your site.